Our website uses cookies to enhance your browsing experience.

 ./gradlew pvsAnalyze

-Please note: when analyzing a project, the plugin starts the Java analyzer core.
-When the analyzer core is started, it uses the same Java language version as the JDK.
-The java file from the JDK is used to start the Java analyzer core (the javaPath setting).
-If you want to change the Java language version to be used in the analysis, use the java file from the JDK for that version to run the Java analyzer core.
+Note.
+When analyzing a project, the plugin runs the Java analyzer core.
+The analyzer core uses the same Java language version as the JDK it is run with.
+The java file from the JDK is used to run the Java analyzer core via the javaPath setting.
+To change the Java language version used for the analysis, use the java file from the JDK for that version to run the Java analyzer core.

-For the plugin to work, you need to download its dependencies.
-If you work with the plugin on a system that does not have network access, create a local repository of the plugin dependencies.
+To run the plugin, you need to download its dependencies.
+If you work with the plugin on a system that without network access, create a local repository containing the plugin dependencies.

 Use this command to download the dependencies and prepare them for offline use: